RattleyCooper/resourcetables/README.md

 let fileContents = compressedAssets["some-file.txt].uncompress()

 # Embed specific resources at compile time
+# You could also use staticCompress("specificRes"):
+# if you want to compress specific files.
 embed("specificRes"):
   "another/file.txt"
   # use triple quoted string to retain full path